 A student's withdrawal date varies depending on the type of withdrawal.
-Reference: Determining a student's withdrawal date at a school that is not required to take attendance in the 2015-2016 Student Financial Aid Handbook, Vol. 5, Ch.
-1, p.
-5-52.
+Reference: Determining a student's withdrawal date at a school that is not required to take attendance in the 2016-2017 Student Financial Aid Handbook, Vol. 5, Ch.
+1, pp. 5-52.